RobyOneJ/she_codes_news/README.md

 - Clone the repo to your local machine,
 - Create a virtual environment and activate it,
 - Install Django,
-- mMigrate the database (you need to be in the same directory of your `manage.py` file): `python manage.py migrate`
+- Migrate the database (you need to be in the same directory of your `manage.py` file): `python manage.py migrate`
 - Launch the server: `python manage.py runserver`
 - Copy the URL the above command returns (http://localhost.../) in the terminal and paste it into a web browser
 - Once finished exploring the website, Quit the server in the terminal: `Ctrl+C`